-Best practices for using software firewalls on Scan Engine hosts in RPC/Netapp environments
+Best practices for using software firewalls on Scan/Protection Engine hosts in RPC/Netapp environments

-There is a need to configure built in software firewall on the host where Scan Engine is installed.
-Scan Engine is processing scan requests from Netapp Filer (RPC).
+There is a need to configure built in software firewall on the host where Scan/Protection Engine is installed.
+Scan/Protection Engine is processing scan requests from Netapp Filer (RPC).
 In some situations adding symcscan.exe to firewall exceptions still doesn't allow scan requests to be processed correctly.

 It is strongly advised to disable any software firewalls and please also note that configuring any third-pary firewalls (including windows 2008 firewall) or introducing any changes to the registry for RPC port allocation is out of scope of Symantec Support.